telerik/xaml-docs/controls/radribbonview/features/ribbon-controls/ribbon-buttons/dropdown-button.md

 	                                 SmallImage="Icons/16/paste.png"
 	                                 Text="Paste" />
 	{{endregion}}

->tipAs all buttons in the __RadRibbonView__'s set slightly expose the same functionality, take a look at the [Overview](52A27133-EF8C-41E8-9D59-4AE2FA7AEC47#Common_Functionality) topic.

 This button has its initial size set to __Large__ and its text label set to __"Paste"__.